 “It’s about the right therapy for the right person at the right time,” Moreno said.

 Changes in your hormone levels can lead to mood swings, which can add stress to your daily life.
 The physical changes you experience during menopause can also be emotionally draining.
 This is normal, said Dr. MargEva M. Cole, MD, a Duke Health certified menopause practitioner at Durham Obstetrics and Gynecology South Durham and North Duke Street.
 Each person experiences menopause and its effects differently, she added.
 Often, changes in diet and exercise, and possibly anti-depressants and other medication, can make a difference in how you feel.

 "My years of experience hearing stories from women about their menopausal symptoms have taught me to understand the importance of an individualized treatment plan,” Dr. Cole said.

-Keeping a symptom diary is one way to explore connections between mood swings and menopause, said Dr. Jennifer Howell, MD, a gynecologist who's been providing menopause care to women in the Triangle for more than 20 years.
+Keeping a symptom diary is one way to explore connections between mood swings and menopause, said Dr. Jennifer Howell, MD, a gynecologist and certified menopause practitioner who's been providing menopause care to women in the Triangle for more than 20 years.
 Tracking mood changes over several weeks can help your provider determine if the swings correspond with changes in your estrogen levels, or if other lifestyle changes are at play.
 "It may be that your moods are connected to your hormone levels, or it’s possible that social factors may be to blame," she said.

 Menopause and Social Stressors that Impact Health